What is the format of instruction for Summer 2021 and Fall 2021 semesters?

 Will GSAPP change the start date of the MSAAD, MSAUD, and MSRED programs in 2021?

 - The deferral of the 2020 start date was a one-time exception approved by the New York State Education Department.
 The 2021 start date for the MSAAD, MSAUD, and MSRED programs is June 1, and the University’s academic calendar cannot be altered by a school.

 - The three semesters of the MSAAD, MSAUD, and MSRED programs are sequential, and students need to enroll in the first semester in order to progress through the program.

 Is it possible for students to participate remotely if they are unable to be on campus?

 - Students are expected to take advantage of the hybrid model and attend in-person instruction when offered.

 - GSAPP remains committed to accommodating students who are impacted by COVID-19 challenges such as travel restrictions, delays in obtaining visas, or health concerns, and will provide remote access to students unable to participate in any in-person teaching.

 Will I receive full credit if I need to participate remotely from abroad and can’t join in-person instruction?

 - Yes, course credits are the same regardless of format of instruction.

-Will there be studio or course-related travel in the Fall 2020 or Spring 2021 semesters?
+Will there be studio or course-related travel in the Summer 2021 semester?